On the asymptotic rate of convergence of Stochastic Newton algorithms and their Weighted Averaged versions: Applications

 \section{Applications}

-In this section, for different machine learning tasks, we make the weighted stochastic Newton algorithm explicit, and verify that the associated theoretical guarantees hold.
-Then, for each application, we perform simulations by comparing second-order online algorithms: \begin{itemize} \item the stochastic Newton algorithm (SNA) defined in \eqref{algo:sto_newton_iterate} with a step in $1/n$, similar to the one studied in \cite{BGBP2019} specifically for the logistic regression; \item the stochastic Newton algorithm (SNA) defined in \eqref{algo:sto_newton_iterate} with a step in $1/n^{3/4}$; \item the weighted averaged stochastic Newton algorithm (WASNA) given in \eqref{def::thetatilde} and \eqref{def::genmoy} with standard weighting ($\tau_{n} = 1/(n+1)$); \item the weighted averaged stochastic Newton algorithm (WASNA) given in \eqref{def::thetatilde} and \eqref{def::genmoy} with logarithmic weighting ($\tau_{n} = \frac{(n+1)^{\omega}}{\sum_{k=0}^{n} (k+1)^{\omega}}$ and $\omega =2$); \end{itemize} with first-order online methods: \begin{itemize} \item the stochastic gradient algorithm (SGD) \cite{pelletier1998almost} with step $1/n^{3/4}$; \item the averaged Stochastic Gradient Algorithm (ASGD) \cite{bach2013non}; \end{itemize} and finally with first-order online algorithms mimicking second-order ones: \begin{itemize} \item the Adagrad algorithm \cite{duchi2011adaptive}, which uses adaptive step sizes using only first-order information, \item the averaged Adagrad algorithm, with standard weighting. \end{itemize} We illustrate their performances in the case of linear, logistic and softmax regressions, for simple and more complex structured data.
+In this section, we assess the numerical performance of the weighted stochastic Newton algorithm and compare it to that of second-order online algorithms {(whose different properties are summarized in Table \ref{tab::resume})}: \begin{itemize} \item the stochastic Newton algorithm {(SNA)} defined in \eqref{algo:sto_newton_iterate} with a step in $1/n$, similar to the one studied in \cite{BGBP2019} specifically for the logistic regression; \item the stochastic Newton algorithm {(SNA)} defined in \eqref{algo:sto_newton_iterate} with a step in $1/n^{3/4}$; \item the {weighted} averaged stochastic Newton algorithm {(WASNA)} given in \eqref{def::thetatilde} and \eqref{def::genmoy}, with standard weighting ($\tau_{n} = 1/(n+1)$); \item the weighted averaged stochastic Newton algorithm (log-WASNA) given in \eqref{def::thetatilde} and \eqref{def::genmoy} with logarithmic weighting ($\tau_{n} = \frac{\log(n+1)^{\omega}}{\sum_{k=0}^{n} \log(k+1)^{\omega}}$ and $\omega =2$); \end{itemize} with first-order online methods: \begin{itemize} \item the stochastic gradient algorithm (SGD) \cite{pelletier1998almost} with step $1/n^{3/4}$; \item the averaged Stochastic Gradient Algorithm (ASGD) \cite{bach2013non}; \end{itemize} and finally with first-order online algorithms mimicking second-order ones: \begin{itemize} \item the Adagrad algorithm \cite{duchi2011adaptive}, which uses adaptive step sizes using only first-order information, \item the averaged Adagrad algorithm, with standard weighting. \end{itemize} We illustrate their performance in three different learning tasks, the case of (i) linear, (ii) logistic, and (iii) softmax regressions, for simple and more complex structured input data.

+{The SNA and WASNA algorithms are made explicit for each application in the appendices.
+Furthermore, we provide them in a formal way with their associated theoretical guarantees. }